 The treatments Dr. Herold is developing may have an impact on the lives of people who haven’t yet developed diabetes or aren’t aware they are at risk for developing it.
 “These are the people we’ll ultimately be able to help and that’s quite a strong motivation,” he said.

-In his role as YCCI’s deputy director for translational science, Dr. Herold has been instrumental in developing the Immune Monitoring Core and establishing a centralized biorepository for storing and tracking samples that is linked to Yale’s clinical research management system.
+In his role as YCCI’s deputy director, Dr. Herold has been instrumental in developing the Immune Monitoring Core and establishing a centralized biorepository for storing and tracking samples that is linked to Yale’s clinical research management system.
 “The depth it adds to the research is phenomenal,” he said.

 For more on Dr. Herold, click here.